 However, pride in oneself doesn’t always come naturally.
 It can be a struggle, especially if we have low self-esteem or we’re constantly comparing our progress to other people.
 But, we must not forget that noticing the tiny steps that we take can actually make our hardships worthwhile.

-In this article, we’ll be exploring the significance of being proud of ourselves and how to do it in five simple but purposeful ways!
+In this article, we’ll be exploring why it’s important to be proud of yourself and how to do it in five simple but purposeful ways!

 Why we can’t take pride in ourselves